ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ### On Daydream and iPhone

-Daydream users: You can simply switch a cardboard project over to Daydream inside the Unity project.
+Daydream users: You can either use one of the Cardboard .apks or even better switch a cardboard project over to Daydream inside the Unity project.
 Use for example the "BoxyRoomChardboard" project and under build settings, XR settings replace Cardboard with Daydream.
-I will upload a version specifically build for Daydream users as soon as I get access to a daydream device and headset to test it.
+I will upload a version specifically build for Daydream users as soon as I get access to a Daydream device and headset to test it.

 iPhone user: You should look at [this project](https://github.com/andrewnakas/ARKit-Cardboard-VR/blob/master/README.md) first for a quick solution.
 Unfortenatly only Cardboard VR which lacks some critical features like reprojection and low persistency screen mode runs on iphones making iphones not well suited for mobile VR.